Dr Neil McKenzie (PhD, CChem, MRSC)

 - EH16 4SB

 Neil McKenzie currently works at the Centre for Clinical Brain Sciences, The University of Edinburgh.
-Neil does research in Neuroscience (CJD) along with Chemical, Molecular and Structural Biology.
+Neil does research in Neuroscience with a focus on protein misfolding diseases.
+His research interests include CJD, ALS and Fronto-temporal Dementia.

 PhD, CChem, MRSC